mbourque/ifx_customizer/import/README.md

 ## 1. Create the Required Folder Structure

-Create a folder named `parts` and inside it create the following two directories:
+Create a folder named `parts`.

+At minimum, it must contain:

 ```text
 parts/